Happy Fall, Y’all! It’s officially the first day of Autumn and I’m so excited to share with you a fun, easy DIY Painted Pumpkins Tutorial!

 This year, I thought I’d try something a little different.
 Instead of carving pumpkins I decided to paint them!
 I’m not talking painting funny faces on the pumpkins like you find at the grocery store, but I wanted beautiful, glam, decorative pumpkins!
 And in my world that means gold and glitter!

 I had a local vendor (Wicked Stickerz) cut the letters for me using her Cricut cutting machine, but you can use any store-bought letters as long as they are stickers.
-If you have a Cricut, here is the file I created & used for the ‘hello, autumn” I have on my pumpkin.

 You can paint your pumpkins any color or with any design, but this tutorial is to show you how I made my pumpkins to get you inspired to create your own!